 The Arctic Centre’s science communications and library compile, popularize and communicate Arctic issues to increase the knowledge and understanding of experts, decision makers and the general public on Arctic issues.

 The Science Centre is located in the Arktikum House together with the Provincial Museum of Lapland.
-Nearly 80 000 persons visit the Arktikum House every year, half of them tourists from abroad.
+Over 100 000 persons visit the Arktikum House every year, half of them tourists from abroad.
 The Science Centre exhibitions display the results of Arctic research interactively and inform about the nature and people in the Arctic region.

 The Arctic Centre has an extensive multidisciplinary cooperation network around the world – it is a member of the China-Nordic Research Center among others.
 Members of the Arctic Centre staff serve as experts around the world.